An actor can be any person, role, organization, application, system, and so on, that interacts with the system being modeled.

-In Storyteller, you can generate test cases from a Process in a job called Process Test Case Generation.
-When prompted, Storyteller will create a CSV file detailing all the possible flows in a Process.
+In Blueprint, you can generate test cases from a Process in a job called Process Test Case Generation.
+When prompted, Blueprint will create a CSV file detailing all the possible flows in a Process.
 This file can then be exported to an ALM target.

 A textual requirement artifact is a documented property or capability that a product must possess to provide value to a stakeholder.
 In this case, the requirement is documented in a textual (as opposed to visual) form.